-Statement by Betsy Schwartz, Vice President, Public Education and Strategic Initiatives, National Council for Behavioral Health
+Statement by Betsy Schwartz, Vice President, Public Education and Strategic Initiatives, National Council for Mental Wellbeing

 WASHINGTON, D.C.
 (Aug.
 9, 2018) – As wildfires burn throughout California – making this the worst fire season in years – firefighters on the frontlines are working around the clock to beat back racing inferno.
 It’s difficult for most of us to imagine the destruction they witness, and they rarely have time to regroup and process their emotions.
 However, not doing so can literally be deadly.
 According to a recent study by Ruderman Family Foundation, 103 firefighters died by suicide; more than the 93 who died in the line of duty.
 And a survey conducted by the International Association of Fire Fighters of more than 7,000 North American firefighters revealed that 27 percent have struggled with substance use issues.

 In a profession known for stoicism and resilience, it can be difficult to admit you need help.
 The stigma surrounding mental health is so severe that many firefighters turn to coping strategies like alcohol or prescription medications.
 Substance use also increases the risk of suicide.
 We need to support those who serve their communities during and after these catastrophic events, and that’s where Mental Health First Aid can help.

 The National Council for Mental Wellbeing recently announced a new Mental Health First Aid for Fire/EMS module designed to provide firefighters and EMS personnel the skills they need to support themselves, the people they serve and their colleagues through a mental health or addiction crisis.

 Mental Health First Aid for Fire/EMS provides a fundamental understanding of the common mental health challenges experienced by first responders and the skills to identify and respond to people who may be in crisis.
 The program also teaches effective debrief and referral practices for any of the groups they serve.